carbon-language/carbon-lang/flang/documentation/preprocessing.md

   line continuation marker.
 * `#define c 1` does not allow a `c` in column 1 to be used as a label in fixed form, rather than as a comment line indicator.
+* IBM claims to be ISO C compliant and therefore recognizes trigraph sequences.

 Behavior that few compilers properly support (or none), but should:
 -------------------------------------------------------------------